Actress Mary Mara of ‘ER,’ ‘Law & Order’ drowned in St. Lawrence River, troopers say

-CAPE VINCENT, NY (WSYR) –New York State Police say Mary Mara, who worked in Hollywood for nearly 35 years, drowned in the St. Lawrence River Sunday.
+New York State Police say Mary Mara, who worked in Hollywood for nearly 35 years, drowned in the St. Lawrence River Sunday, KTLA sister station WSYR reports.

 Mara, 61, was found in the river by troopers and Cape Vincent Fire and Ambulance around 8:10 a.m. in the Town of Cape Vincent, located about 90 miles north of Syracuse near the U.S.-Canada border.